tmaone/sword-fish/README.md

 sword-fish
 ==========

-A framework for managing things with your fish-shell.
+A toolkit for the fish shell.

 Install
 =======